What is Deportation and Removal?

 Whom Should I Hire to Defend Me in Removal Proceedings?

 Immigration law, and specifically removal proceedings, is one of the most complex areas of the law.
 Hiring an immigration and removal lawyer who wants to win your case, whether by creating a new and unique argument or simply preparing a great application for relief of removal is the most pragmatic decision a person can make.
-There are many considerations to hiring counsel including the immigration lawyer’s experience, ability to communicate with you and his or her work ethic.
+There are many considerations to hiring counsel including the expereince of the Cleveland immigration lawyer, their ability to communicate with you and his or her work ethic.
 Price is a consideration too.
 The price one puts on their immigration status and ability to keep their family united in the U.S. is a personal one.
 Please take into consideration all of the above factors and hire a removal law professional that best suits your situation as soon as they receive either an immigration detainer or the Notice to Appear.
 Contact us today by calling 216-970-7102.